appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Identify any situations in which your application accepts user file uploads.escribe how the application securely validates file type and prevents file execution.
+1. Identify any situations in which the application accepts user file uploads.
+Describe how the application securely validates file type and prevents file execution.
 Provide detailed evidence such as source code, screenshots, or other relevant sources.

 *L2*